-Few Signs Of Progress As Partial Government Shutdown Enters Second Day
+Congress Far From Agreement On Day 2 Of Government Shutdown

 There were few signs that either side was feeling conciliatory.

 In the midst of the stalemate, President Trump's re-election campaign released an ad declaring that "Democrats who stand in our way will be complicit in every murder committed by illegal immigrants," a stance that did little to improve the negotiating climate.
+Short defended the ad on Sunday, saying "the reality is that there are safety concerns for our country."

+Speaker of the House Paul Ryan, however, looked surprised after being shown the ad by John Dickerson on CBS' Face The Nation and said "I don't know if that's necessarily productive, but it's no secret the president has strong views on immigration."

 Senate Democrats gave no indication that they have softened their requirement that any deal to re-open the government must come with a side agreement on immigration.
 Senate Minority Leader Chuck Schumer, D-N.Y., accused the president of essentially acting in bad faith after the two met one-on-one at the White House on Friday.